-Topic 7: Evaluating How Changing Business Leadership Impacts the Technological Organisational Performance
+Topic 7: Evaluating How Changing Business Leadership Impacts Technological Organisational Performance

-Research Aim: Changing leadership in organisations can prove a disaster, if not handled properly.
+Research Aim: Changing leadership in organisations can prove a disaster if not handled properly.
 The transition process is extremely challenging, and companies should have the capability to handle this phase.
-This research will explore how their decision to change leadership impacts the technological, organisational performance, and what steps can be taken to optimise the process.
+This research will explore how their decision to change leadership impacts technological and organisational performance and how to optimise the process.
 This research will be quantitative in nature.

 Research Aim: Information systems, if implemented successfully, benefit organisations immensely.
 The impact that an information system has and its results help companies stay ahead of their competitors.
 This research will assess how companies can turn their information systems into a competitive advantage, and most importantly, whether they or not information systems should be considered a competitive advantage.

 Topic 9: Understanding the Leadership Challenges of Implementing and Managing an Advanced Information System in an Organisation

 Research Aim: This research will help explain the challenges that managers and the entire leadership of an organisation face when implementing an advanced information system.
 Bringing a change in a company is challenging, and throw in a technology to implement, the process becomes even more challenging.
 This study will explore in detail all related challenges through quantitative research.

 Research Aim: It is often argued that not all business processes require information systems.
 However, when talking about today’s world and the technological advancements taking place, it is recommended that business processes in organisations adopt the technology.
 This research will be a comparative analysis of whether companies are successful and profitable with information systems or without them.

 Organisational culture shapes the work ethics and helps in defining the professional image of organisations.
 Organisational culture plays a huge role in international business.